What is School Counseling?

-In class support is provided to students who feel comfortable being instructed at the school level, but need assistance in accomplishing tasks assigned during English Language Arts classes.
-The EAL teacher spends time inside the classroom with those students and they work together on the language activities so that the student is supported to become an independent learner.
+In-class support is provided to students who feel comfortable being instructed at the school level, but need assistance accomplishing tasks assigned during English Language Arts classes.
+The EAL teacher spends time inside the classroom with students and they work together on the language activities, allowing the student to be supported as they become an independent learner.

 The objective of the JAL program is to enable the inclusion of students in Kokugo classes.
 With JAL, students are either provided with lower level tasks, or provided in class support with an assistant teacher or pulled out of the classroom so that their needs are catered for.